 The visible depth of carving is a direct result of 30 years of hand engraving experience and the adamant notion that if hand-engraved jewelry is to be worn proudly, it should be carved deeply.

-Available 10k, 14k or 18k gold as well as silver with rhodium plating to protect its luster, or silver without rhodium so it ages and blackens naturally, these distinctive Haida Raven bands will never be confused with mass-produced store bought rings.
+Available 10k to 22k gold as well as silver, these distinctive Haida-style Raven bands will never be confused with mass-produced store bought rings.

 About Haida Raven

 In Haida mythology, legend and lore, no creature is more intimately associated with creation than the Raven — usually by happenstance rather than intent.
 Renowned for mischief, curiosity, trickery and guile, it is Raven who best illustrates the complex subtleties of truth, the consequences of ignorance and gullibility and, more generally, the enduring pursuit of knowledge.